brampat/brampat.github.io/presentation/10_top_owasp/10_Top_OWASP_Dive.md

 -- Notes --

-2 parts:
+3 parts:
 * Why and how code reviews
-  * Spoiler: Most effective method of finding issues is still Manual code review
+  * Spoiler: Manual review still most effective in finding issues
 * Vulnerability types and how to detect them in:
   * OWASP Top 10 (2013), 8 of those are still in Top 10 2021
   * Other types, including many web-concepts